-A loosely coupled architecture is a software application development model wherein multiple components are connected with one another but are not heavily dependent on each other.
+A loosely coupled architecture is a software application development model in which multiple components are connected but not heavily dependent on each other.
 Together, these components create a general network or system, despite each service being an independent entity created to perform a single task.
-In this blog, you will also learn about the debate between loosely coupled vs tightly coupled architecture.

 The primary purpose of a loosely coupled architecture is to create a system that doesn’t fail due to the failure of a single component.
-Service-oriented architectures (SOAs) normally comprise a loosely coupled architecture.
+Service-oriented architectures (SOAs) typically comprise a loosely coupled architecture.
+Some of its benefits are scalability, maintainability, and extensibility.

-Microservices architecture is highly important to create a loosely coupled system, as the coupling is inevitable in a software system design.
-For instance, in an e-commerce portal, the order service should communicate with the customer service or delivery service using APIs.
+In an e-commerce portal, the order service should communicate with the customer or delivery service using APIs.
 That said, microservices best practices allow you to keep this coupling as minimal as possible.

 Microservices comprise a set of collaborating services that work together using different coupling methods.